 Final Report.
 The panel then submits the completed report along with the respondent's comments on the preliminary report to the RIO.
-When there is more than one respondent, each will receive all parts of the report that are pertinent to her or his role.
+When there is more than one respondent, each will receive all parts of the report that are pertinent to their role.
 This report is the basis of any subsequent hearing.

 - Review the report, reach a finding and determine disciplinary action (if appropriate).